boennecd/mssm/cran-comments.md

 > \donttest{}, or unwrap the examples if they are executable in < 5 sec.

 I have removed the `\dontrun{}`s from the manual pages.

+## Second Resubmission
+I wrote to Anthony Williams.
+He is the only author of the original `src/thread_pool.h` file and has licensed it under Boost Software License 1.0.
+Thus, the `Authors@R` is correct.